srizvi-official/technology-assessment-devops/README.md

 	├── docs											# Bonus task: Kubernetes component diagram for this project. (helm chart -> facing time constraint) │   ├── k8s-alternative-components-orchestration-flow.png	# This is now we can configure using ingress file (Ingress controller)
 	│   └── k8s-active-components-orchestration-flow.png		# This how current solution is implemented (load balancer)
-    └── README.md
+	│   └── helm-charts-delivery-pipeline						# Helm chart for this project - WIP (need to configure it) └── README.md
 ```
 > Use short lowercase names at least for the top-level files and folders except